NoNews/nonews.github.io/index.md

 I’m Alexey, Android Software Engineer based in London.

-<br>I work at Revolut, where I take care for a platform-specific domain: Build time, CI/CD, testing tools and common approaches & processes.
+<br>I work at Revolut, where I take care of a platform-specific domain: Build time, CI/CD, testing tools and common approaches & processes.
-<br>Prevously, I was working at Kaspresky.

 I got into software development thanks to people who are actively sharing knowledge by blog posts and free courses.
 <br>This is why I spend a lot of my spare time sharing content with the community, and I have incredible fun doing it!